 Massachusetts General Hospital

-The MGH Stephen B. Calderwood MD Medical Student Teaching Award was established in 2021 and is awarded to the Harvard faculty member who has demonstrated the highest overall excellence in teaching of Harvard Medical School student at MGH.
+The MGH Stephen B. Calderwood MD Medical Student Teaching Award was established in 2021 and is awarded to the Harvard faculty member who has demonstrated the highest overall excellence in teaching of Harvard Medical School students at MGH.
 This award is voted by medical students who complete the Principal Clinical Experience (PCE) at MGH and is the highest honor granted for undergraduate medical education at MGH.
 It replaces the former Bulfinch Award for Undergraduate Medical Education at MGH that was established in 2012.

-Assistant Professor of Obstetrics, Gynecology, and Reproductive Biology
+Instructor in Obstetrics, Gynecology, and Reproductive Biology

 The Sandra & Arnold Gold Award for Humanistic Teaching